Irisless Eyemask of Mystery

 - Tiger & Bunny: As this is an Affectionate Parody of superheroes, inevitably a few characters (those being Fire Emblem, Origami Cyclone and Mr. Legend) have this as part of the design of their superhero alter egos.

-- The most notable hero to have this trope as part of their design is Batman (to the point that he, along with Robin and Batgirl, provide the image for this article).
-By extension, he has this feature in all other adaptations as well, with the exception of live-action ones.
+- The most notable hero to have this trope as part of their design is Batman.
+He has this feature in all other adaptations as well, with the exception of live-action ones.

 - Batman has always been depicted like this (except when portrayed by Alex Ross, who averts this trope), but a few artists (such as George Perez) have drawn Robin and Nightwing with proper eyes under their masks.

-- Other DC Comics examples who are usually designed this way are Atom Smasher, Aztek, Crimson Avenger, Doctor Fate, Firestorm, Green Arrow and Arsenal/Speedy (Roy Herron), Green Lantern (Hal Jordan and Guy Gardner specifically, but John Stewart averts this by default of not wearing a mask), Grifter, Hawk and Dove, Hawkman, Orion, Steel, Wildcat, and various other Bat family characters (Catwoman being a notable exception).
+- Other DC Comics examples who are usually designed this way are Atom Smasher, Aztek, Crimson Avenger, Doctor Fate, Firestorm, Green Arrow and Arsenal/Speedy (Roy Herron), Green Lantern (with a couple exceptions such as John Stewart and Kilowog, who don't wear masks), Grifter, Hawk and Dove, Hawkman, Orion, Steel, Wildcat, and various other Bat family characters (Catwoman being a notable exception).

 - Watchmen: All the masked characters play this trope straight with the exception of Rorschach, whose mask completely obscures his face, and Ozymandias, who (perhaps unintentionally) borders on Expressive Mask (complete with the mask wrinkling when he frowns- in the original comic, at least.
 He's pointedly this trope in Before Watchmen).